Story Therapy: Finding the WHYs behind the WHYs

 “That’s it.”

-“Have you been in a situation you couldn’t get out of by yourself?”
+“Have you ever been in a situation you couldn’t escape by yourself?”

 “No.”